By: Susan Dugdale | Last modified: 04-03-2022

 They'll need a headline and then the story covering what its about, where, when and why it happened, who was involved and how.
 Are there ongoing concerns?
 Any implications?
 Is there going to be a follow up?

 I hope you have fun with these.
+(After you've signed in click the image to download.)

 PS.
 Here's another wonderful source of picture prompts I discovered.
 The New York Times has made a special feature of them and posts new ones regularly: New York Times Picture Prompts.